Team-Building in Healthcare - Why it's Vital

-Team cohesion is vital in carrying out effective healthcare – since health professionals work in multidisciplinary teams it is not always easy to tell where team boundaries should be drawn.
+Team cohesion is vital in carrying out effective healthcare – since health professionals work in interprofessional teams, it's not always easy to tell where team boundaries should be drawn.

 In healthcare, effective team-building occurs when every team member understands, believes in and works towards the shared purpose of caring, tending to and working for patients (Mckeown 2015).

-Today’s healthcare teams are often comprised of many different generations, and so carrying-out successful healthcare relies on these teams overcoming their potential differences (Moore et al. 2016).
+Today’s healthcare teams are often comprised of many different generations, so carrying out successful healthcare relies on these teams overcoming their potential differences (Moore et al. 2016).

-Baby Boomers, Gen X and Millennials each have cultural values and traits, formed by the particular contexts of their youth, which also manifest in the workplace (Cox & Holloway 2011).
+Baby Boomers, Gen X, Millennials and Gen Z each have cultural values and traits, formed by the particular contexts of their youth, which also manifest in the workplace (Cox & Holloway 2011).
 Team-building is a way for people to connect across generations and learn from each other (Moore et al. 2016).